Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 The skin is the largest organ of the body.
 The skin and its components (hair, nails, sweat, and oil glands) make up the integumentary system.
 One of the main functions of the skin is protection.
 It protects the body from external factors, such as bacteria, chemicals, and temperature.
 The skin contains secretions that can kill bacteria, and the pigment melanin provides a chemical defense against ultraviolet light that can damage skin cells.
 The skin also helps control body temperature.

 As a person ages, melanocytes often multiply (proliferate).
-They form clusters that appear on the skin surface as small, dark, flat, or dome-shaped spots, which are often harmless moles or "liver spots."
+They form clusters that appear on the skin surface as small, dark, flat, or dome-shaped spots, which are often harmless sunspots called lentigo.
+While they have nothing to do with the liver, they are often called "liver spots."

 - When cell proliferation occurs in a controlled and contained manner, the resulting spot is noncancerous (benign) and is commonly referred to as a mole or